cjdbarlow/bedside-notebook/anaesthesia/regional/peribulbar.md

 The globe is:
 * Spherical
-* Encased in **Tenon's capsule** over the scleral portion, which is a fascial sheath
+* Encased in **Tenon's capsule** over the scleral portion
+Elastic white connective tissue layer that surrounds the globe.
+It lies deep to the conjunctiva, which it merges with ~1mm from the limbus.
 * Has six muscular attachments:
 	* The four rectus muscles form the retrobulbar cone
 	Contact the walls of the orbit.